 In 2011, the Texas Department of State Health Services determined that 32.2% of adults and 15.6% of youths in Texas suffered from obesity.
 Residents with obesity also become candidates for heart disease, type II diabetes, cancer, and even premature death.
-Nutritionists in South Carolina are continuing to prevent the frequency of obesity among state residents by helping them develop daily routines centered on nutritious diets and active lifestyles.
+Nutritionists in Texas are continuing to prevent the frequency of obesity among state residents by helping them develop daily routines centered on nutritious diets and active lifestyles.

 According to current state law, the nutritionist profession is not regulated in Texas.
 Therefore, nutritionists are not obligated to fulfill any licensure, certification, education, experience, or training requirements in order to practice.
 Unlike nutritionists, dietitians in Texas must be licensed.
 As a result, nutritionists are excluded from using the titles of “licensed dietitian” and “provisional licensed dietitian” unless they obtain a dietitian license from the Texas State Board of Examiners of Dietitians.

 Even though nutritionists are not legally compelled to have post-secondary education to work in Texas, most employers require nutritionists to have at least a bachelor’s degree to qualify for hire.
 According to the United States Bureau of Labor Statistics, approximately 40% of dietitians and nutritionists between the ages of 25 and 44 hold a bachelor’s degree while roughly 35% hold a master’s, doctoral or professional degree.

 There are over a dozen accredited institutions of higher learning that offer nutrition-related degree programs in Texas.
 Some programs may offer concentrations in areas such as: